akula381/HelloWorld/README.md

 {Important!
 Do not say in this section that this is college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description of your software}
+{Simple Hello World program}

-{Describe your purpose for creating this software.}
+{The purpose for this software is to show how to print "Hello World" on the screen when the code runs}

 {Provide a link to your YouTube demonstration.
 It should be a one minute demo of the software running and a walkthrough of the code.}